daria-kafler/GA-SEI56-Project-02/README.md

 * When pressing the 'What else you got?' button on the destination page, I wanted the displayed information to re-render without reloading the entire page.
 Unfortunately I couldn't find a solution in time and opted for a simple `onClick={() => window.location.reload()}`.

 ## Key takeaways
-* I was surprised how quickly I was able to pick up Bulma framwork, this make me more curious about trying out other frameworks.
+* I was surprised how quickly I was able to pick up Bulma framework, this make me more curious about trying out other frameworks.
 * Wireframes are essential!

 ## Future features